 No, not al all.
 Both get promoted on performance, but the nature of performance differs.
-In man’s case, after quickly completing the assigned task, one devotes his time and energy to glorify what one has just completed (or to diminish others’), by pontificating on questions like how much of improvements are possible.
-In woman’s case, performance strictly is limited to the task which has been assigned.
-Thus in woman’s case the work get assessed lower than what one does, while in the case of man, as it includes the time spent on other things, the assessed value is generally more than ones effort.
+In man’s case, after quickly completing the assigned task, one devotes his time and energy to glorify what one has just completed (or to diminish others’), and by pontificating on questions like how much of improvements are possible.
+In woman’s case, it is strictly is limited to the task which has been assigned.
+Thus in woman’s case the work rarely get assessed higher than what one does, while in the case of man, as it includes the time spent on many other things, the assessed value is generally more than ones effort.

 -Talkative men are seen as competent, and talkative women as incompetent.

 Look at any man who is talkative.
-More often than not the topic of ones speech will be about past accomplishments, and how, if time and place permitting, one can produce such wonders again.
-Or how worthy, ones efforts are and, other areas that are mostly abstract.
-When it comes to women, not only that they generally avoid the imaginary, but also discuss the merits of all things wise and wonderful which few of the gentlemen around can afford.
-As the discussion is not of our liking, we label those who initiated that as unworthy.
+More often than not, the topic of one's speech will be about past accomplishments, and how, if time and place permitting, one can produce such wonders again.
+Or, how worthy, one's efforts are and, other areas that are mostly abstract.
+Whereas when it comes to women, not only that they generally avoid the imaginary, but also discuss the merits of all things wise and wonderful which few of the gentlemen around can afford.
+As the discussion is not of our liking, we label those who initiated that as less worthy.